Tuscany Bike Tour

 Meals: Light Lunch / Dinner

 Accomplished: 14 miles / 23 km, elevation gain: 340 meters (Longer option: 21 miles / 34 km)

 Accommodations: La Chiusa

 Set off riding through pastures and forests to join the locals for a coffee in sleepy Montisi.
-Don’t forget your camera as the road opens up onto the bare ridgelines of the Crete Senesi.
-Take in panoramic views pedaling down the Asso Valley and into the Brunello wine-growing region.
-It’s a big climb up to Montalcino, the medieval hilltown at the heart of the Brunello zone, but the effort is well-rewarded as we check into our stunning 5-star castle hotel.
-Spend the afternoon relaxing by the pool or getting pampered at the spa.
-This evening we’ll head back into Montalcino for a cooking class and dinner in the fifteenth-century home of our friends, Domenico and Lina.
+Take in panoramic views of the bare ridgelines of the Crete Senesi and pedal down the Asso Valley into the Brunello wine-growing region.
+It’s a big climb up to Montalcino, the medieval hilltown at the heart of the Brunello zone, but the effort is well-rewarded with a tasting lunch at our favorite winery.
+Spend the afternoon relaxing by the pool or getting pampered at the spa of our five-star castle hotel.
+This evening we’ll head back into Montalcino for a cooking class and dinner in the fifteenth-century home of our friend Lina.

 Meals: Breakfast / Lunch / Dinner

 Accomplished: 30 miles / 50 km, elevation gain: 519 meters